Francesco Misiano

-Francesco Misiano (Ardore, June 26, 1884 - Moscow, August 16, 1936) was an Italian communist and film producer.
+Francesco Misiano (26 June 1884 – 16 August 1936) was an Italian communist politician and film producer.

 Early life

-Francesco Misiano was born in Ardore, a small town near Reggio Calabria.
+Francesco Misiano was born on 26 June 1884 in Ardore, Italy.
 In the early years of the twentieth century he moved to Naples due to his work as an employee of the State Railways.
 There he joined the Italian Socialist Party (PSI) in 1907, and three years later he was initiated into Freemasonry in the "Giovanni Bovio" lodge.
 He abandoned freemasonry in 1914, the day after the Ancona congress of the PSI, which he chose as his political direction.

 Misiano was transferred to Turin, where he became a manager of the railway workers' union.
 A convinced anti-interventionist and anti-militarist, he was arrested for taking part in the anti-war demonstration of 17 May 1915.
 After serving five months in prison, in March 1916 he was called up and assigned to Cuneo.

 To continue the anti-militarist propaganda within the army, he applied for an officers' training course.
 In view of his well-known ideas, however, the request was rejected.
-Indeed, on May 13, without any warning, his company was ordered to leave for the front the next day.
+Indeed, on 13 May, without any warning, his company was ordered to leave for the front the next day.
 That night, together with other soldiers, Misiano left the barracks to say goodbye to his family and, when he was about to return, he learned the news that he alone, of all the absent soldiers, had been declared a deserter.